Queries

 read

-List of users allowed to view this this query definition.
-User admin doesn't have to be added to the list because he's granted full access to all configs anyway.
+A list of users allowed to view this query.
+The admin user doesn't have to be added to the list because it has full access to all configs.

-Note - All user's names must start with a letter or underscore, and may only contain letters, numbers, and the symbols @, _, -, and ~.
+All user names must start with a letter or underscore, and may only contain letters, numbers, and the symbols @

-Only admin and mike are allowed to view definition of the query songs-by-genre.
+Only admin and mike are allowed to view the songs_by_genre query:

 songs-by-genre: